Enfield Social Services

 "WHAT’S NEW AT ENFIELD SOCIAL SERVICES"

-Beginning May 3rd Enfield residents ages 60 and over are eligible to schedule an appointment for service by calling 860-253-6396.
+- Senior Minor Repair Program - Spring of 2022, Enfield residents ages 60 and over are eligible to schedule an appointment for service at no cost by calling 860-253-6396.
 Services will begin Tuesday June 1st and continue weekly on Tuesdays through November 2, 2021.
 Appointments will be made on a first-come, first-serve basis until slots are filled.